WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Aida-Mehonic/Kirstie-CheckIn-Meetings.md

 #### What would you like to work on next fortnight?
 * My goal is to get the RAM position paper to a decent draft by the end of Jan.
 * RA showcase planning and figuring out who to invite with NG's team.
+* I'll submit my L&D on Cezanne this week (finally!)
+* Get on with the RAM project work as well: follow up on CEFAS & scivision, manage RADDISH, scope DyME.
+* Recruitment!!

 #### Where do you need help from Kirstie?
 * Showcase is a massive thing - any steer on who to invite for which project, how to curate and manage the event would be very welcome, and anything else would be very welcome.